Magic Funhouse!

-Magic Funhouse! is an American comedy-drama created by Brandon Rogers.
+Magic Funhouse! is an American black comedy web series created by Brandon Rogers.
 The series stars Rogers as Arlo Dittman, the host of a children's television show called Magic Funhouse!, and Jess Weaver as Dave Rowland, the new production assistant on the show.

 Announced on June 7, 2016, the first season premiered later that year on December 15, 2016, on Fullscreen, and concluded on January 19, 2017.
 That same year, the series was renewed for a second season, which premiered on August 24, 2017, and concluded on September 28, 2017.
 Following the removal of streaming services on Fullscreen, the series was canceled in 2018.